scubbo/jackjack-back-stack-demo/README.md

 ### Creating a new application from external definition

+(If you were linked here from the StackOverflow question or the Slack post, you can skip this part)

 * In Backstage, navigate to "[Create](https://backstage-7f000001.nip.io/create)", and choose "New Application Deployment"
 * Fill out the metadata:
   * Application Source: `https://github.com/danielhelfand/examples`